Inferara/inference-language-spec/variables.md

 }
 ```

-### 7.2 Loop statement
+### 7.4.2 Loop Statement

 #### Description

-A `loop` statement is a cycle that iterates `N` times.
-It is used to iterate over a sequence of values.
-The `loop` statement is used to execute a block of code repeatedly until number of repetition a loop was parametrized by is reached.
+A `loop` statement is used to execute a block of code repeatedly for a specified number of iterations `N`.
+It is used to iterate over a sequence of values or perform a fixed number of repetitions.

 #### Examples